anilaiduwara/mybot/README.md

 ## Gallery
 ```
 !Bot in Action
-*HORIZON-MD enhancing the chat experience.*
+*BLACK-LEAGUE-MD enhancing the chat experience.*
 ```

 ##